aclarke211/renamer/to-do/to-do.md

 ## Nice to Have

-- Checkbox to set custom output directory.
+- Note in page to say files will be renamed and sorted in to folders inside the Source Directory.

 - Small Icon for multi files container, when hovered show help tool-top to identify how to copy files in from Excel.